Our children are regularly asked the question, ‘How do you know?’

 Big Maths is a numeracy programme that was introduced at St John’s in September 2011.
 It has had a huge impact, helping our children to become even more numerate and exceed in their mathematical achievement.
 Big Maths provides children with a fun and lively experience as they learn with jingles, songs, games and the famous Big Maths characters.

 Children work through steps known as ‘Progress Drives’ where they follow a natural sequence of progression e.g. to know double 60 they need to first know double 6.
 Each step is always very small, but essential.
-This helps to boost confidence as all children can see that the next step along the progress drive is always easy and achievable.
+This helps to boost confidence as all children can see that the next step along the progress drive is always easy and achievable avoiding cognitive overload.
 These Progress Drives allow for continuity and consistency across the whole school as all teachers are using the same steps of progression.

 The lessons involve lots of repetition, revisiting and reinforcement to ensure solid knowledge of the basic maths skills, constantly nudging children up the Progress Drives and committing their learning to the long-term memory.
 A range of resources and manipulatives are used to aide the children’s learning following the concrete, pictorial and abstract journey.